robclewley/robclewley.github.io/_posts/2015-04-18-ipython-notebooks-for-literate-modeling.md

 ## Debugging

 One of the most useful things I can do in my IDE is to graphically set breakpoints and trace bugs using the live interpreter.
-There is the opportunity to interact post-mortem after a bug using `%debug` in the next cell after the traceback, and it works well enough for that aspect of tracing, at least.
+There is the opportunity to interact post-mortem after a bug, using `%debug` in the next cell after the traceback.
+This works well enough for that aspect of tracing, at least.

 ## Remaining issues